Binia Feltscher

 Binia Feltscher (born 13 October 1978 in Chur) is a Swiss retired curler from Flims.
 She was the skip of the 2014 and 2016 World championship curling teams from Switzerland.
+She also won a silver medal in 2006 Winter Olympics as the third of the team skipped by Mirjam Ott.
 From 2006 to 2013 she was known as Binia Feltscher-Beeli.

 Career

 Feltscher began curling in 1989 and started skipping in 2007.
 Feltscher was the third of the Swiss team skipped by Mirjam Ott at the 2006 Winter Olympics, where she won a silver medal.
 With Ott, Feltscher won silver medals at the European Curling Championships in 2004 and 2005 and a bronze in 2006.
 Team Ott represented Switzerland at the 2005 World Women's Curling Championship and finished eighth with a 4–7 record.
 Feltscher left the Ott rink in 2007 to form her own team.
 She won another silver medal at the European Championships in 2009.
 Her second trip to the World Championships was in 2010 where she skipped the Swiss rink to a 3–8 record.

 Binia won her first World Curling Tour event in 2013 at the Glynhill Ladies International.
 She also won the Karuizawa International that season as well.

 The 2013–14 season was a breakthrough year for Feltscher and teammates Irene Schori, Franziska Kaufmann and Christine Urech.
 At the start of the season, they won the 2013 Red Deer Curling Classic and made the playoffs of the Stockholm Ladies Cup and the Women's Masters Basel.
 They also won the right to represent Switzerland at the 2014 World Women's Curling Championship in Saint John, New Brunswick.
 They had a great round robin, finishing in second with a 9–2 record, only losing to South Korea and Russia.
 This sent her to the 1 vs 2 game against Canada's Rachel Homan which she would lose 8–3.
 They quickly rebounded in the semifinal against Korea's Kim Ji-sun setting up a rematch against Homan.
 After a slow first half, the Swiss team would score three points in the eighth end and steal three in the ninth, giving them a 9–5 lead going into the final end.
 They successfully ran the Canadians out of stones to secure Switzerland's fourth World Championship title.